duracloud/duracloud-preserve/README_DEV.md

 In the example this will create:

+- `digipres-dev1-s3-replication-role` (i.e. `${stack}-s3-replication-role`)
 - `digipres-dev1-bucket-request` (i.e. `${stack}-bucket-request`)
 - `digipres-dev1-managed` (i.e. `${stack}-managed`)

-These buckets are expected to exist and created by Terraform for remote deployments.
+The role and buckets are expected to exist and created by Terraform for remote deployments.

 ### bucket-request